fluffy-critter/camptown/docs/metadata.rst

 Artwork
 -------

 Artwork data can be attached to an album and/or its tracks.
-It is a :py:class`dict` with the following keys:
+It is a :py:class:`dict` with the following keys:

 * ``1x``: The normal-DPI rendition of the thumbnail
 * ``2x``: The high-DPI rendition of the thumbnail